TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 An Insider’s Guide to Playa Sámara

-Whether you practice slow travel, adventure travel on a bare-bones budget, or just cannot do without creature comforts, there are enough options for places to stay, to eat, to buy supplies and plenty to do otherwise in Sámara.
+Whether you practice slow travel, adventure travel on a bare-bones budget, or just cannot do without creature comforts, there are enough options for places to stay, eat, buy supplies, and plenty to do otherwise in Sámara.

-The following are the places I know and trust, along with a few (largely free) things worth getting out to do.
+The following are the places I know and trust, along with a few (essentially free) things worth doing.

 Places to Stay